Learn languages naturally with fresh, real content!

 Explore By Region

-India launched PRAHAAR, its first comprehensive anti-terror policy on Feb.
-23, 2026, targeting cross-border threats, cyber risks, drones, and extremism.
+India launched PRAHAAR, its first comprehensive anti-terror policy targeting cross-border threats, cyber risks, drones, and extremism.

-India launched its first comprehensive anti-terror policy, PRAHAAR, on February 23, 2026, targeting cross-border terrorism, cyber threats, drone misuse, and exploitation of emerging technologies.
+India launched its first comprehensive anti-terror policy, Prahaar, on February 23, 2026, targeting cross-border terrorism, cyber threats, drone misuse, and extremist radicalization.

-The Ministry of Home Affairs emphasized coordinated efforts across agencies to protect critical infrastructure and counter global extremist networks like Al-Qaeda and ISIS.
+The Ministry of Home Affairs emphasized coordinated efforts across agencies to counter threats to critical infrastructure, including power, railways, aviation, and defense.

-It reaffirms that terrorism is not tied to any religion or identity.
+It promotes intelligence-sharing, legal expertise in investigations, international cooperation, and de-radicalization programs, stressing terrorism is not tied to any religion or identity.

-La India lanzó PRAHAAR, su primera política integral antiterrorista el 23 de febrero de 2026, dirigida a las amenazas transfronterizas, los riesgos cibernéticos, los drones y el extremismo.
+La India lanzó PRAHAAR, su primera política antiterrorista integral dirigida a las amenazas transfronterizas, los riesgos cibernéticos, los drones y el extremismo.